theDisco/li3_pagination/README.md

 );
 ```

-TODO Document the options for proxies
+TODO Document the options

 TODO
 ----
-* Complete this documentation and expose all the options and filters supported by this helper.
+* Document the options and filters supported by this helper.
-* Add support for arbitrary result counts and make the binding optional.
 * Add support for arbitrary route parameters.
 * Introduce filters for all relevant methods.
 * Complete the code documentation.
-* Refactor the code to meet the lithium coding standards.
 * Refactor the default settings and configuration.
+* Finish tests